-Many of you will have no previous teaching experience, but to give you some insight into what teaching at Oxford involves, a half-day training session on teaching methods is held at the beginning of each academic year.
-It is expected that all new DPhil students will attend this course.
-DPhil students are not allowed to help with class teaching and marking unless they have attended the seminar on class teaching.
+Many of you will have no previous teaching experience, but to give you some idea of what teaching at Oxford involves, a Training in Teaching Programme is run at the beginning of each academic year.
+All new DPhil students are expected to attend this course and may not help with class teaching and marking unless they have done so.